 At the 57th American Society of Hematology (ASH) 2015 Annual Meeting, we presented data on 17 patients with transfusion-dependent β-thalassemia from the Northstar and HGB-205 studies.
 Findings include:

-The data presented at this year’s ASH Annual Meeting build on the data previously presented at the 20th Annual Congress of the European Hematology Association (EHA) and the 2014 American Society of Hematology Annual Meeting.
+The data presented at the 2015 ASH Annual Meeting build on the data previously presented at the 20th Annual Congress of the European Hematology Association (EHA) and the 2014 American Society of Hematology Annual Meeting.

 severe sickle cell disease